sbonat/sbonat/README.md

 - 👋 Hi, I’m @sbonat
 - 👀 I’m interested in ecology, wildlife management and conservation biology
-- 🌱 I’m currently finishing my PhD project
+- 🌱 I’m currently working as a conservation ecologist
 - 💞️ I’m looking to collaborate on camera trap stuff, general data management and biology stuff
-- 📫 How to reach me: email me at stefanie.bonat@sydney.edu.au
+- 📫 How to reach me: email me at stefanie@scienceforwildlife.org

 <!---
 sbonat/sbonat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.